aboutcode-org/scancode-toolkit/docs/source/rst_snippets/scancode-reindex-licenses.rst

   --additional-directory DIR  Include this directory with additional custom
                               licenses and license rules in the license detection index.
+  --load-dump                 Load all license and rules from their respective
+                              files and then dump them back to those same files.
   -h, --help                  Shows the options and explanations.